children growing up too fast, ivana poku

 Some days, I would be absolutely fine, but some days I would be teary.

-I didn’t want to be one of those obsessed mothers who can’t let go of their children when they are grown up (my mother-in-law was that, so I know first-hand how much damage it can cause).
+I also didn’t want to be one of those obsessed mothers who can’t let go of their children.

-But the real transformation and shift in my mindset came one day, out of the blue, when I realised I am doing this about me.
+The first shirt in my perspective came one day, out of the blue, when I realised I am doing this about me.

 When in fact, it’s about them.